fxjs-modules/orm/Readme.md

 Person.hasMany("friends", {
     rate : Number
 }, {
-    key       : true, // Turns the foreign keys in the join table into a composite key autoFetch : true
+    key       : true, // Turns the foreign keys in the join collection into a composite key autoFetch : true
 });